A Christ-Centered Formation Journey

 Biblical foundation: Ps.
 127:2; Exod.
 20:8–11; Lev.
 23:3; Luke 5:16.

 Sabbath stands at the heart of Torah’s anthropology.
-It protects the body, honours God, equalises society, and resists exploitation.
+It protects the body, honours God, equalizes society, and resists exploitation.

 - Daily sleep rhythm 7 -8 hours